Website under construction!

 “Eating is an agricultural act.” - Wendell Barry; The Pleasures of Eating

-How do our local ecologies inform the nature of our eating?
+How do our local ecologies inform what ends up on our plates?